 "This is the first step," he said.

 Akira inhaled deeply.
-His eye burned—not pain.
+"I'm ready."

 "Then let's start."